el-bob-o/FFXIAddons-1/autowsmb/README.md

 ## MB Example

-1. //awsmb setspellpriority fire vi,thunder vi,water vi,fire v,blizzard iii
+1. //awsmb setspellpriority fire vi,50,thunder vi,50,water vi,50,fire v,40,blizzard iii,30

 When there is a liquefaction skillchain, will try to burst Fire VI and Fire V after 4 seconds.